jicerrato/core-code-from-scratch-readme/README.md

 	}

 ### ASCII Total
 You'll be given a string, and have to return the sum of all characters as an int.
 The function should be able to handle all ASCII characters.
+For this Kata, i used FOR and the function charCodeAt()

 	function uniTotal (cadena) {
 	  let total = 0;